stape-io/stape-sgtm-ios/README.md

 Response provides a `payload` property which is a dictionary with serialized key/value pairs got from the backend.

+Note that response handler is called on a non-main thread and you need to manually dispatch to main thread if needed.

 `Stape.Event` struct provides a number of predefined keys for convenience.
 Keys are listed in `Stape.Event.Keys` enum: